 Step 4 Start Converting YouTube Music to MP3

-Tap on "Convert Now" to start downloading and converting YouTube Music as MP3 files.
+Tap on "Convert" to start downloading and converting YouTube Music as MP3 files.

 Step 5Add YouTube Music Tracks to Apple Music Library